 - Run the Command Line for the Test Data Query or Case within a Command or Terminal Window

-GenRocket Test Data Queries gives six types of query options:
+GenRocket Test Data Queries gives seven types of query options:

 - Query Before - Query columns from one or more database tables as a set of data that is buffered into memory.